 Diagnosis and Lesions

 In many areas of the world, BTV infection in sheep, and especially in other ruminants, is subclinical.
-Laboratory confirmation is based on virus isolation in embryonated chicken eggs or mammalian and insect cell cultures, or the identification of viral RNA by PCR.
-The identity of isolates may be confirmed by the group-specific antigen-capture ELISA, group-specific PCR, immuno-fluorescence, immunoperoxidase, serotype-specific virus neutralization tests, serotype-specific PCR or hybridization with complementary gene sequences of group- or serotype-specific genes.
-For virus isolation, blood (10–20 mL) is collected as early as possible from febrile animals into an anticoagulant such as heparin, sodium citrate, or EDTA and transported at 4°C to the laboratory.
-For longterm storage where refrigeration is not possible, blood is collected in oxalate-phenolglycerin (OPG).
-Blood to be frozen should be collected in buffered lactose peptone and stored at or below −70°C. Blood collected at later times during the viremic period should not be frozen, as lysing of the RBC on thawing releases the cell-associated virus, which may then be neutralized by early humoral antibody.
-The virus does not remain stable for long at −20°C. In fatal cases, specimens of spleen, lymph nodes, or red bone marrow are collected and transported to the laboratory at 4°C as soon as possible after death.
+Laboratory confirmation is based on virus isolation in embryonated chicken eggs or mammalian and insect cell cultures, or on identification of viral RNA by PCR.
+The identity of isolates may be confirmed by the group-specific antigen-capture ELISA, group-specific PCR, immunofluorescence, immunoperoxidase, serotype-specific virus neutralization tests, serotype-specific PCR, or hybridization with complementary gene sequences of group- or serotype-specific genes.
+For virus isolation, blood (10–20 mL) is collected as early as possible from febrile animals into an anticoagulant such as heparin, sodium citrate, or EDTA and transported at 4°C (39.2°F) to the laboratory.
+For longterm storage when refrigeration is not possible, blood is collected in oxalate-phenolglycerin (OPG).
+Blood to be frozen should be collected in buffered lactose peptone and stored at or below −70°C (−94°F).
+Blood collected at later times during the viremic period should not be frozen, because lysing of the RBCs on thawing releases the cell-associated virus, which may then be neutralized by early humoral antibody.
+The virus does not remain stable for long at −20°C (−4°F).
+In fatal cases, specimens of spleen, lymph nodes, or red bone marrow are collected and transported to the laboratory at 4°C (39.2°F) as soon as possible after death.

 A serologic response in ruminants can be detected 7–14 days after infection and is generally lifelong after a field infection.
-Current recommended serologic techniques for the detection of BTV antibody include agar gel immuno-diffusion and competitive ELISA.
+Current recommended serologic techniques for detection of BTV antibody include agar gel immunodiffusion and competitive ELISA.
 The latter is the test of choice and does not detect cross-reacting antibody to other orbiviruses, especially anti-EHDV (epizootic hemorrhagic disease virus) antibody.
-Various forms of serum neutralization test, including plaque reduction, plaque inhibition, and microtiter neutralization can be used to detect type-specific antibody.
+Various forms of the serum neutralization test, including plaque reduction, plaque inhibition, and microtiter neutralization, can be used to detect type-specific antibody.

 Prevention and Control